 - Increased risk of obesity, diabetes, heart disease

-So, if it artificial blue light as so many side effects, why is it so popular?
+So, if artificial blue light has so many side effects, why is it so popular?

-Blue light is popular with technology because it boosts brightness and clarity.
-LED lights are popular because they use less energy, but are just as detrimental to your health as regular blue light.
+Blue light is used in technology because it boosts brightness and clarity.
+F0r example, LED lights are popular because they use less energy, but are just as detrimental to your health as regular blue light.

 Several leading studies have show that continuous, long-time exposure has disastrous effects on your health.